SergeyIvanov87/Code-Metric-Visualizer-Platform/README.md

 `python local/build_api_executors.py local/API.fs local -o local/services`

 Thats almost done!
-Next you need to generate the image by itself.
+Next important step you need is to generate the image by itself.
 To do that, execute the next cmd:

 `DOCKER_BUILDKIT=1 sudo docker build -t pmccabe_vis:latest local`